 "For everything that was written in the past was written to teach us."
 Romans 15:4

 At Our Lady of Lourdes, our intent is to deliver a curriculum which fulfils the duties of the National Curriculum but is also purposeful and relevant to the children.
-Our intent is to ensure that history is accessible to all and that it will maximise the outcomes for every child so that they know more, remember more and understand more.
+Our vision is to ensure that history is accessible to all and that it will maximise the outcomes for every child so that they know more, remember more ad understand more about the past.
 As a result of this they will be able to:

-- Develop and use their skills in enquiry, analysis, evaluation, and debate.
+- Develop and use their skills in enquiry, analysis, evaluation, debate and discussion

 - Develop their interest in the past, arousing their curiosity and motivation to learn